How To Disable Java In Firefox

 - Click the ‘Disable’ button next to the ‘Java Platform’ and also ‘Java Deployment Toolkit’ plugins – both should now display a status of (Disabled) and be greyed out.

-- Java is now disabled in Firefox – you don’t have to restart Firefox, just close the Add-ons Manager tab to continue browsing more safely If you want to re-enable Java, follow the same steps but this time click the ‘Enable’ button next to both Java plugins to enable them – Java will now start working again.
+- Java is now disabled in Firefox – you don’t have to restart Firefox, just close the Add-ons Manager tab to continue browsing more safely :-) If you want to re-enable it, follow the same steps but this time click the ‘Enable’ button next to both Java plugins to enable them – Java will now start working again.

 2. Automatically Via An Add-on

-If you regularly visit a website that requires Java to work, it would obviously be a pain to have to keep manually enabling and disabling Java as above – an automated solution is preferable.
+If you regularly visit a website that requires Java to work, it would obviously be a pain to have to keep manually enabling and disabling it as above – an automated solution is preferable.
 There are 2 popular Firefox Add-ons we can recommend to automate the process: QuickJava and NoScript:

 Highly recommended for novice to intermediate users who want a quick way to disable Java (or other elements) without having to configure it manually.